Topical medication: Ointment

 Metal case for Cruz Roja ointment from Mexico (beginning of the 20th century) from the permanent collection of the Museo del Objeto del Objeto.

 An ointment is a homogeneous, viscous, semi-solid preparation; most commonly a greasy, thick water-in-oil emulsion (80% oil, 20% water) having a high viscosity, that is intended for external application to the skin or mucous membranes.
 Ointments have a water number that defines the maximum amount of water that they can contain.
 They are used as emollients or for the application of active ingredients to the skin for protective, therapeutic, or prophylactic purposes and where a degree of occlusion is desired.

 Ointments are used topically on a variety of body surfaces.
-These include the skin and the mucous membranes of the eye (an eye ointment), chest, vagina, and the nose.
+These include the skin and the mucous membranes of the eye (an eye ointment), chest, vulva, anus, and nose.
 An ointment may or may not be medicated.

 Ointments are usually very moisturizing, and good for dry skin.
 They have a low risk of sensitization due to having few ingredients beyond the base oil or fat, and low irritation risk.
 There is typically little variability between brands of drugs.
 They are often disliked by patients due to greasiness.

 The vehicle of an ointment is known as the ointment base.
 The choice of a base depends upon the clinical indication for the ointment.
 The different types of ointment bases are: